5 Ways to Get Feature Adoption Right

 On top of custom dashboards, HockeyStack has other features too, such as

-By integrating data from multiple touchpoints and improving visualization, HockeyStack allows you to get a complete picture of user engagement, customer feedback, revenue, and even marketing so that you can make data-driven decisions to increase your MRR.
-Try out HockeyStack today to gain deeper insight into your customers’ behaviour and follow the five tips above to increase feature adoption and your brand’s perceived value.
+By integrating data from multiple touchpoints and improving visualization, HockeyStack allows you to get a complete picture of all of your product success metrics such as user engagement, customer feedback, revenue, and even marketing so that you can make data-driven decisions to increase your MRR.
+Try out HockeyStack today measure feature adoption and follow the five tips above to improve your brand’s perceived value.

 Use in-app announcements, feature onboarding programs and analyze adoption rates to increase the adoption of a new feature.